 For help in selecting the proper level of treatment in your area please contact our office.

-If you or a loved one is struggling with a mental health disorder or addiction such as compulsive spending it may be time to seek outside treatment options.
+If you or a loved one is struggling with a mental health disorder or addiction such as compulsive spending, it may be time to seek outside treatment options.
 There are a variety of therapies and programs that can help an individual learn to correct and disengage in these behaviors.
-Shopping addictions often pose great consequences to the individual themselves but the family system they are a part of as a whole.
+Shopping addictions often pose significant consequences to the individual themselves but the family system they are a part of as a whole.
 If you would like more information on how to get connected to spot and services for recovery, call Heather Fisher Recovery Services today for a free evaluation.